-Q: Can a reviewer or review admin prevent a peer review from being shared?
+- Q: Can a manager or review administrator prevent a peer review from being shared?

 Managers and/or review administrators may be able to remove answers from being shared with the participant.
 This setting must be enabled before the review is started.
 It can be enabled by selecting the second or third options under 'Release peer and upward feedback'.
 'Release peer and upward feedback' is found in the global review settings.

-Q: What happens if my reviewer changes during a cycle?
+- Q: What happens if my direct manager changes during a cycle?

 A: See this article for specifics.

 - Q: When a review cycle ends, if managers haven't clicked "shared results" what happens to the reviews?
 Do the employee's ever see the results?

-A: Review admins can lock the ended cycle and upon locking, can choose to share all results that haven't been shared yet.
-Essentially the review admin can share all results and lock the cycle in one final step.
-If review admins do not lock the cycle and release the results, the reviews will not be shared with participants.
+A: Review administrators can lock the ended cycle and upon locking, can choose to share all results that haven't been shared yet.
+Essentially the review administrator can share all results and lock the cycle in one final step.
+If review administrators do not lock the cycle and release the results, the reviews will not be shared with participants.

 - Q: Can new managers see past reviews of their new direct report?

 A: For manager changes during an active cycle: New managers can see already submitted self reviews and the prior manager's review (for the current cycle only), and are able to view and update the prior manager's private manager assessment.